 Also known as silk-screening or serigraphy, silkscreen printing involves using a tightly-stretched mesh or screen (hence the name!).

 The first step is to mount the silkscreens over your chosen canvas, with a separate screen for each colour.
-Once the screens or stencils are in place, artists roll, press, sponge or squeegee their ink or paint over the silkscreens to leave a negative design.
+Once the screens or stencils are in place, artists roll, press, sponge or squeegee their ink or paint over the silkscreens to leave a design.

 Silkscreens are believed to have originated in China as far back as 1000 years ago.
 The technique was introduced to Western Europe by Asia in the late 18th century, but was not widely used until silk mesh became easier to get hold of.

-© Copyright Castle Galleries published 2012, last updated 2018.
-Castle Galleries acts as a credit broker and only offers credit products from Secure Trust Bank PLC trading as V12 Retail Finance.
+© Copyright Washington Green Retail Limited trading as Castle Fine Art.
+First published 2012, last updated 2023.
+Washington Green Retail Limited acts as a credit broker and offers credit products from Secure Trust Bank PLC trading as V12 Retail Finance.

-Castle Galleries is authorised and regulated by the Financial Conduct Authority.
-Our registration number is 06910082.
+Washington Green Retail Limited is authorised and regulated by the Financial Conduct Authority.
+Our registration number is 726395.
 Credit provided subject to age and status.
 Terms & Conditions Privacy Cookies V12 Finance